folio-org/okapi/doc/guide.md

 ```

 In the same way, to run the okapi-core, specify its jar file.
 It is
-also necessary to provde a further command-line argumenet: a command
+also necessary to provde a further command-line argument: a command
 telling okapi-core what mode to run in.
 When playing with okapi on a
 single node, we use the `dev` mode.